Estradiol cypionate: Available forms

+Notes and sources: ↑ This table includes primarily products available as a single-ingredient estradiol preparation—thus excluding compounds with progestogens or other ingredients included.
+The table furthermore does not include compounded drugs—only commercially produced products.
+Availability of each product varies by country.; ↑ Doses are given per unit (ex: per tablet, per mL).; ↑ Other brand names may be manufactured or previously manufactured.; ↑ By intramuscular or subcutaneous injection.; Sources:

 Contraindications

 Contraindications of estrogens include coagulation problems, cardiovascular diseases, liver disease, and certain hormone-sensitive cancers such as breast cancer and endometrial cancer, among others.

 Side effects

 The side effects of estradiol cypionate are the same as those of estradiol.
 Examples of such side effects include breast tenderness and enlargement, nausea, vomiting, bloating, edema, headache, migraine, and melasma.
 High-dose estrogen therapy with estradiol cypionate injections may also cause an increased risk of thromboembolism, changes in blood lipid profile, increased insulin resistance, and increased levels of prolactin.

 Overdose

 Symptoms of estrogen overdosage may include nausea, vomiting, bloating, increased weight, water retention, breast tenderness, vaginal discharge, heavy legs, and leg cramps.
 These side effects can be diminished by reducing the estrogen dosage.

 Interactions

 Inhibitors and inducers of cytochrome P450 may influence the metabolism of estradiol and by extension circulating estradiol levels.

 Pharmacology

 Estradiol, the active form of estradiol cypionate.

 Pharmacodynamics

 Estradiol cypionate is an estradiol ester, or a prodrug of estradiol.
 As such, it is an estrogen, or an agonist of the estrogen receptors.
 The affinity of estradiol valerate for the estrogen receptor has been reported to be 50 times less than that of estradiol, and estradiol valerate and estradiol cypionate have been found to possess similar affinity for the estrogen receptor.
 Both estradiol cypionate and estradiol valerate are rapidly cleaved into estradiol in the body, and estradiol valerate has been found to be unable to reach target tissues in any concentration of significance.
 As such, estradiol valerate is regarded as essentially inactive in terms of estrogenic effect itself, acting solely as a prodrug to estradiol, and estradiol cypionate is described as a prodrug of estradiol similarly.
 Estradiol cypionate is of about 46% higher molecular weight than estradiol due to the presence of its C17β cypionate ester, and contains about 69% of the amount of estradiol by weight.
 Because estradiol cypionate is a prodrug of estradiol, it is considered to be a natural and bioidentical form of estrogen.